Emergency-Response-Demo/erdemo.io/gettingstarted.md

 This guide provides a *script* of how to deliver a demonstration using the Emergency Response application.
 The target audience of this guide are Emergency Response admins:  those users who have already installed OpenShift and layered the Emergency Response application on to it.

+**NOTE**: Check out the [Red Hat Emergency Response Demo YouTube channel](https://www.youtube.com/channel/UCmw0GZbENc0mLy5jXx9bBYw/videos) for an example presentation on the *Power of Communities* that you might deliver to your customers.

 Your attendees of this demonstration might have a wide variety of interests :

 1.  **Understand Power of Communities**